"With focus on a developing world"

 Moreover, it is also unique that the programme combines a multi-disciplinary study of development with the students’ backgrounds in different social sciences, while it at the same time offers an advanced degree within a social science major.
 This means that you, as a student, expand your knowledge about development, through several disciplinary perspectives and interactions with people with different backgrounds, at the same time as you get in-depth knowledge from a specific perspective grounded in your major discipline.

-– You learn both about the subject matter of development and intrinsic academic skills.
+Our students learn both about the subject matter of development and intrinsic academic skills.
 In the study of development, theoretical approaches are identified and highlighted in contemporary debates on issues like poverty, inequality, rights, democracy, the state, gender equality, health, climate and environment, and resource management.
-As part of the academic training our students learn how to design and conduct independent critical analysis and research, and to communicate it in presentations and writing.
+As part of the academic training our students also learn how to design and conduct independent critical analysis and research, and to communicate it in presentations and writing.

 A much appreciated part of the programme is the possibility to do an internship, something that a steadily increasing number of students choose to do.
 Many students also conduct fieldwork as part of their methods training.